CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ## Introduction

-In this project, I implemented a CUDA path tracer for the GPU.
-Previously in Advanced Rendering, I implemented a Monte Carlo Path Tracer for the CPU.
-In this project, the path tracer is
+In 3D rendering, Pathtracing is a technique that generates realistic looking scenes/images by simulating light ray bounces.
+For this project, I implemented a CUDA path tracer for the GPU.
+In order to get the least noisy final output, 5000 calls to pathtrace are made whenever the camera is moved.
+The result of each pathtrace call is then averaged to produce the final output.

+Overall, this project is a continuation of learning how to write CUDA kernel functions, optimize performance by adding memory coalescence, and very simple acceleration structures.
+The second part of the project introduced me to using TinyObjLoader, CudaTextureObjects, and various rendering techniques to get specific types of images:

+1. Core Features:
+   a.
+Simple Diffuse, Specular, and Imperfect Specular BSDF shading
+   b.
+3. Additional Features

 ![](img/mainAntialiasing.png)